expressjs/serve-favicon/README.md

 [![Test Coverage][coveralls-image]][coveralls-url]
 [![Gittip][gittip-image]][gittip-url]

-Node.js middleware for serving the browser default favicon.
+Node.js middleware for serving the default favicon.
+Favicons the visual cue that clients use to identify a site.
+For example the octocat image seen on github pages is a favicon.
+[For more infomration see <https://en.wikipedia.org/wiki/Favicon>]

 Why use this module?